4thParty/hubot-dynamic-conversation/README.md

     type: String // could be 'choice', 'text, 'attachment'
     options: [ // add the options object if the `type` of answer is `choice` {
-        match: String, // what robot should listen to
+        match: String, // what robot should listen to - can be a regex
         valid: Boolean, // if set to `false` the conversatin is stopped
-        response: String, // the response sent to the user when the user text is matched
+        response: String, // the response sent to the user when the user text is matched }
-        value: String, // this is stored in the answers object }
     ]
   },